AdobeDocs/analytics-platform.en/help/stitching/shared-devices.md

 | 2023-05-13 11:08 | Home page | 1234 | | <cassidy@a.com> |

-### ECID Reset
+### ECID reset

-As the name implies, ECID reset resets the ECID on a predetermined trigger.
-For example, a log out event.
-A triggered reset causes a single device to get a new ECID.
+As the name implies, ECID reset implements functionality that resets the ECID on a predetermined trigger, in most cases a login or logout event.
+With this implementation, a single device gets a new ECID every time the predetermined trigger fires.
+Essentially, this reset forces the device to become a *new device* over and again from a data perspective.
+The reset also helps to prevent shared devices from even showing up in the data.
+No additional algorithms are required, but ECID reset requires you to implement the ECID reset signal as part of your Adobe data collection implementation.

 When using ECID reset, Stitched IDs resolve as shown in the table below.